Skip to content

 1. Operating System: Ubuntu LTS (22.04 or 24.04 recommended)

-2. CPU & Memory: The required resources depend on your workloads.
-As a general guideline, refer to the hostRequirements section in the .devcontainer.json file.
+2. CPU & Memory: Requirements depend on your workloads.
+As a guideline, refer to the hostRequirements section in .devcontainer.json.
 A typical setup with 4 CPU cores and 16 GB RAM is sufficient for most use cases.

 3. Network Ports: Ensure the following ports are open for inbound connections: